RobSero/search-and-play/README.md

 <em><code>cors-anywhere.herokuapp</code> was added after the deployed on Heroku so we are not blocked by CORS policy.</em>

-The search bar is a child component of the Home Page, which collects the search team and attribute(All, songTerm, artistTerm, albumTerm).
-On hitting enter, we are able to pass these as props by adding them to URL of the Music Index Page.
+The search bar was a controlled component within the Home page's state and the user's input was stored in state so once the form had been submitted, the user would be taken to the music index page and the query would be stored within the url so the index page could make the axios request.
+The dropdown selection would allow a user to refine their search (dropdown options were limited to what attriubtes the API would accept) or if no attribute was selected, the ternary operator would set it to 'Any' and add that to the url query.

     handleSubmit = (event) => {
       let term = this.state.search.term